Ikeiwa/CVRMods/README.md

 Makes pickups more easily grabbable and less "laggy"

+## AvatarDownloadProgress

+Let you know the progress of avatar loading.
+No more frustration while waiting !

 #### The mod author and modifications are in no affiliation with ABI and not supported by ABI.